Edgbaston

+Edgbaston is the location of Edgbaston Cricket Ground, the University of Birmingham, Birmingham Botanical Gardens, the Midlands Arts Centre and the Edgbaston Archery and Lawn Tennis Society, the oldest lawn tennis club in the world.

 Etymology

 Edgbaston means "village of a man called Ecgbald", from the Old English personal name + tun "farm".
 The personal name Ecgbald means "bold sword" (literally "bold edge").
 The name was recorded as a village known as Celboldistane in the Hundred of Coleshill in the 1086 Domesday Book until at least 1139, wrongly suggesting that Old English stān "stone, rock" is the final element of the name.